mesosphere/dcos-docs-site/pages/1.11/overview/features/index.md

 navigationTitle:  Features
 title: Features
 menuWeight: 3
-excerpt: Learn about the features that make DC/OS more than the sum of its parts
+excerpt: Understanding the unique features of DC/OS
 ---
 <!-- The source repository for this topic is https://github.com/dcos/dcos-docs-site -->